-Portofino is another place that you should add to your Liguria itinerary.
+Portofino is another place that is one of the best places to visit in Liguria.
 This town is very popular among the rich and famous (although I personally preferred Porto Venere).
 But this is a great half-day trip, and can be combined with Santa Margherita.

 Santa Margherita is one of the best places to see on the Italian Riviera, and very picturesque.
 You can get amazing views if you hike up to Castello Brown, and the Church of San Giorgio is also a perfect place to take in the scenery.